Hezekiah William Foote: Early life

 Hezekiah William Foote was born on December 17, 1813, in Chester County, South Carolina.
 He moved to Macon, Noxubee County, Mississippi as a teenager.
 He studied the Law and passed the Mississippi Bar.

 Career

 Foote raised cattle in Noxubee County, becoming the first settler to raise pedigree cattle in Mississippi.
 Meanwhile, he started a newspaper called The Macon Intelligencer.
 He then served as Chancery Clerk of Noxubee County and was elected as district judge.
 He joined the Whig Party and later the Constitutional Union Party.
 He ran and lost the election to the Mississippi House of Representatives in 1856.

 Foote became an ardent secessionist in favor of the Confederate States of America by 1860.
-During the American Civil War of 1861–1865, he served as a colonel in the Confederate States Army during the Battle of Belmont and the Battle of Shiloh.
+During the American Civil War of 1861–1865, he served as captain of the Noxubee Cavalry, 1st Mississippi Cavalry Battalion during the Battle of Belmont and the Battle of Shiloh, and later served as a colonel of a Mississippi State Troops cavalry regiment.

 Foote was elected as a member of the Mississippi House of Representatives and the Mississippi Senate.
 He also served as president of the Farmers and Merchants Bank of Macon, Mississippi.

 Foote owned four plantations in the Mississippi Delta: